wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 ```

 **Note**: should see this as the first line in the console:
-`Available backends: cranelift`
+`Available compilers: cranelift`

 ### LLVM Compiler

-If you want support for the Wasmer LLVM backend, then you will also need to ensure:
+If you want support for the Wasmer LLVM compiler, then you will also need to ensure:

-* Ensure that LLVM 8.0.x &gt; is installed on your system
+* Ensure that LLVM 11.0.x &gt; is installed on your system
   * You can also [download and use a prebuilt LLVM binary](https://releases.llvm.org/download.html)
-* In case `llvm-config` is not accessible, set the correct environment variable for LLVM to access: For example, the environment variable for LLVM 8.0.x would be: `LLVM_SYS_80_PREFIX=/path/to/unpacked/llvm-8.0`
+* In case `llvm-config` is not accessible, set the correct environment variable for LLVM to access: For example, the environment variable for LLVM 11.0.x would be: `LLVM_SYS_110_PREFIX=/path/to/unpacked/llvm-11.0`

 And create a Wasmer release